 But aren’t you tired of being so angry all the time?

 Now for a bit of a personal point of view:

 I’ve been to Paris and the mentioned building three times already.
-I enjoy art and literature and I never expected to be this affected by Notre Dames collapsing.
-Each time I was there I was walking the halls alongside with hundreds of tourists.
+I enjoy art and literature and I never expected to be this affected by Notre Dames’s collapsing.
+Each time I was there I was walking the halls alongside hundreds of tourists.

 Can you even imagine how many people have visited Notre Dame and how personal the destruction become?

 I never associate Notre Dame with church.
-Yes of course Christians performs masses in there as well but I always thought about it as an art muse for writers, poets, painters…
+Yes of course Christians perform masses in there as well but I always thought about it as an artistic muse for writers, poets, painters…

-It pleases me people get so passionate and are willing to fight for their believes.
+It pleases me people get so passionate and are willing to fight for their beliefs.